Tensor Completion with Nearly Linear Samples Given Weak Side Information

-As the required side information is quite minimal, i.e. far from requiring knowledge of the latent subspaces, one may ask whether it could be possible to construct the side information perhaps by sampling random weight vectors, or computing it as a function of the data itself.
+The requirements of the side information for our result are weak and minimal in contrast to the assumptions made by other works in the literature, which either assume knowledge of the latent subspace \cite{bertsimastensor, zhou2017tensor, budzinskiy2020note, nimishakavi2018inductive,chen2019collective}, or similarity or kernel matrices that express relationship amongst the coordinates \cite{narita2012tensor, lamba2016incorporating}.
+We only require knowledge of a weight vector for which taking a weighted average along the specified mode does not zero out any component of the signal, which is far from requiring knowledge of the latent subspaces.
+One may ask whether it could be possible to construct the side information perhaps by sampling random weight vectors, or computing it as a function of the data itself.
 If this were possible, it would suggest an algorithm achieving nearly linear sample complexity even without side information.
 In general this is not possible without further conditions restricting the class of possible tensors.
 For example, consider the class of rank-1 tensors used to argue the hardness result from \cite{BarakMoitra16}.
-The latent factor vector $\theta \in \{-1, +1\}^{n}$ consists of randomly sampled entries where $\theta(i)$ for $i \in{n}$ is $-1$ with probability $1/2$ and $+1$ with probability $1/2$.
-As a result, for any choice of weight vector $W \in \Reals^n$ which is not too sparse, the expected value of $\langle \theta, W \rangle$ is zero, and furthermore with high probability, the typical vector $\theta$ will also result in a small inner product with $w$ due to the symmetry in the generating distribution.
+The latent factor vector $\theta \in \{-1, +1\}^{n}$ consists of randomly sampled entries where $\theta(i)$ for $i \in [n]$ is $-1$ with probability $1/2$ and $+1$ with probability $1/2$.
+As a result, for any choice of weight vector $W \in \Reals^n$ which is not too sparse, the expected value of $\langle \theta, W \rangle$ is zero, and furthermore with high probability, the typical vector $\theta$ will also result in a small inner product with the weight vector due to the symmetry in the generating distribution.